s1een/react-native-gallery-app/README.md

 ### About

-- This React Native application was created as a result of a test task for QuliSoft IT company.
+- This React Native application was created as a result of a test task for IT company.
 - This application is designed to view pictures from Unsplash.
 - App can be tested by [QR-code](https://expo.dev/@r3ason_why/react-photo-app "QR-code")